reldrid3/Credit_Risk_Analysis/README.md

 | EasyEnsembleClassifier | 0.925 | <table> <tbody> <tr><td></td><td>high_pr</td><td>low_pr</td></tr> <tr> <td>high</td> <td>79</td>  <td>8</td>  </tr>  <tr> <td>low</td> <td>978</td>  <td>16140</td>  </tr>  </tbody>  </table> | <table>  <thead>  <tr>  <th></th>  <th>Precision</th>  <th>Recall</th>  </tr>  </thead>  <tbody>  <tr>  <td>high_risk</td>  <td>0.07</code></td>  <td>0.91</td>  </tr>  <tr>  <td>low_risk</td>  <td>1.00</td>  <td>0.94</td>  </tr>  </tbody>  </table> |

 ### Overview
-The purpose of this analysis is to examine different machine learning algorithms to attempt to accurately predict whether a loan is a **low risk** loan or a **high risk** loan.
+The purpose of this analysis is to examine different machine learning algorithms to attempt to accurately predict whether a loan is a **low-risk** loan or a **high-risk** loan.
 There are a large number of potential features that can help inform these predictions, some of which are strings and needed to be converted to numeric values via `pd.get_dummies()`.
-- One important characteristic of this dataset is that there are significantly more **low risk** loans than **high risk** loans.
+- One important characteristic of this dataset is that there are significantly more **low-risk** loans than **high-risk** loans.
 This will be important for different sampling methods.

 ### Algorithm Descriptions
 #### RandomOverSampler